 Google wants carbon-free energy for data centres 24/7

-The search giant has released a report that details its progress in making its data centres sustainable, after last year achieving the milestone of being the first company to match 100 percent of its annual electricity consumption through direct purchases of renewable energy.
+The search giant has released a report that details its progress in making its data centers sustainable, after last year achieving the milestone of being the first company to match 100 percent of its annual electricity consumption through direct purchases of renewable energy.

 Google head of energy market development Michael Terrell says while it is an important accomplishment, it is just the beginning.

-“Electricity is the fuel that allows our data centres to deliver billions of Google searches, YouTube views, and much more—every single day, around the clock.
+“Electricity is the fuel that allows our data centers to deliver billions of Google searches, YouTube views, and much more—every single day, around the clock.
 Our commitment to carbon-free energy should be around the clock too,” says Terrell.

 Some locations perform better than others.
-For example, the heat map for Google’s data centre in Hamina, Finland reveals that 97 percent of the facility’s electricity use in 2017 was matched with carbon-free sources.
+For example, the heat map for Google’s data center in Hamina, Finland reveals that 97 percent of the facility’s electricity use in 2017 was matched with carbon-free sources.